 The conference participants recognised that the nature of IBSE poses many conceptual, logistic and technical challenges for student assessment.
 Conceptually, assessment procedures should enable an understanding of what it means to say someone has learned science well.
 This implies clarity about the goals of science education and how IBSE contributes to them.
 Technically, the challenges are to ensure reliability without compromising validity.
 The agreed aims of developing confident, autonomous and collaborative learners are hard to assess directly and surrogate measures reflecting these qualities have to be sought.
 It was recognised that it is almost impossible for tests of a reasonable length that can be taken by all students to provide the rich information needed to assess IBSE goals.
 Furthermore, producing and administering tests incurs a high cost in time as well as other resources.
-Participants affirmed that teachers should be involved in conducting assessment and teacher appraisal could have a role in strengthening teachers' assessment skills.
+Participants affirmed that teachers should be involved in conducting assessment at some or all stages of schooling.
+It was suggested that feedback on the outcomes of assessment and teacher appraisal could have a role in strengthening teachers' assessment skills.
 The impact of school culture has also to be recognised.
 Teachers may be constrained in adopting new approaches to teaching and assessment by accountability measures which take a narrow view of teaching and learning science.